 Rip Rogers knows this business as well as anyone I’ve ever spoken with.
 His knowledge of not only the techniques but the psychology of the ring makes him an invaluable source of information for anyone that crosses paths with him.
 I can vividly remember his coming to the ring in ICW, with the strut of a heel and the bleached blond hair that made everyone take notice of The Hustler.

 Rogers has a recommended book out entitled, The Book on Pro Wrestling: Lessons from Rip Rogers.
 The book is a compilation of his lessons and teachings in wrestling.
 Being able to understand and implement these lessons will significantly expand your knowledge and help any aspiring wrestler to further advance their career through the words and mind of one of the all-time great pro wrestling coaches.

-I want to thank Rip, as well as all of you out there for sitting down with us and peering behind Oz’s curtain into the land of professional wrestling as we uncover its treasures.
-As always, we urge you to seek out shoot interviews and videos of Rip and take the time to learn something from a true, old school legend.
+I want to thank Rip, as well as all of you out there, for sitting down with us and peering behind Oz’s curtain into the land of professional wrestling as we uncover its treasures.
+As always, we urge you to seek shoot interviews and videos of Rip and take the time to learn something from a true, old-school legend.

 Until next time, no matter what you do to get your foot in the door, when that opportunity is given, break it down!

 In a highly entertaining interview, Rip Rogers and Lanny Poffo speak of their past and time on the road:

 If you enjoyed this piece, be sure not to miss these recommended stories on our site: